akihikodaki/dts/test_plans/ddp_gtp_test_plan.rst

     p=Ether()/IP()/UDP(chksum=0x1234,dport=2123)/GTP_U_Header(teid=0x12345678)/Raw('x'*20)

-6. Check PF could receive configured TEID GTP packet, checksum is good, queue is configured queue, ptypes are correct, check no PKT_RX_RSS_HASH or PKT_RX_FDIR print.
+6. Check PF could receive configured TEID GTP packet, checksum is good, queue is configured queue, ptypes are correct, check no PKT_RX_FDIR print.

-7. Send some TEIDs are not same as configured rule or other types packets, check checksum are good, queues are not configured queue, ptypes are correct, print PKT_RX_RSS_HASH.
+7. Send some TEIDs are not same as configured rule or other types packets, check checksum are good, queue is 0, ptypes are correct, no PKT_RX_FDIR print.

 Test Case: GTP-U FDIR packet for PF